Kong/docs.konghq.com/app/plugins/basic-authentication.md

 ## Usage

 In order to use the plugin, you first need to create a consumer to associate one or more credentials to.
-The Consumer represents a developer using the final service/API.
+The Consumer represents a developer using the final upstream API, Route, or Service.

 ### Create a Consumer

-You need to associate a credential to an existing [Consumer][consumer-object] object, that represents a user consuming the API.
+You need to associate a credential to an existing [Consumer][consumer-object] object, that represents a user consuming the API, Route, or Service.
 To create a [Consumer][consumer-object] you can execute the following request:

 ```bash
 curl -d "username=user123&custom_id=SOME_CUSTOM_ID" http://kong:8001/consumers/